ajlopez/AjGenesisNode/README.md

 - 0.0.6: Published.
 Global command loads model from `models` directory if exists.
 - 0.0.7: Published.
 Fix bug in load model from directory.
 - 0.0.8: Published.
 Fix bug in bin, and weird \r\n issue, removed to \n, for Linux
+- 0.0.9: Published.
+Updated to use SimpleTpl 0.0.2 and SimpleUnit 0.0.4

 ## Contribution